Bona Dea: Temples

 The Temple of Bona Dea in Rome was situated on a lower slope of the northeastern Aventine Hill, beneath the height known as Saxum, southeast of the Circus Maximus.
 Its foundation year is unknown but the Aventine was host to several foreign or imported cults.
 Dumezil claims that Festus' identification of Bona Dea with Damia infers a foundation date in or shortly after 272 BC, after Rome's capture of Tarentum.
 On the other hand Cicero, during Clodius' trial, claimed the goddess' cult as native to Rome, coeval with its foundation.
 In the middle Republican era, the temple may have fallen into disrepair, or its cult into official disfavour.
 In 123 BC the Vestal Licinia gave the temple an altar, small shrine and couch for the goddess, but they were removed as unlawful by the pontifex maximus P. Scaevola.
-Its use and status at the time of the Bona Dea scandal are unknown.
+The temple's use and status at the time of the Bona Dea scandal are unknown.
 It was restored in the Imperial era, once by the empress Livia, wife of Augustus, and perhaps again by Hadrian.
 It survived to at least the 4th century AD.
 Nothing is known of its architecture or appearance, save that unlike most Roman temples it was walled.
 It was an important centre of healing; it held a store of various medicinal herbs that could be dispensed at need by its priestesses.
 Harmless snakes roamed its precincts.
 Men were supposedly forbidden entry but could dedicate offerings to the goddess, or, according to Ovid, could enter the precincts "if bidden by the goddess".

 Most provincial sanctuaries and temples to Bona Dea are too decayed, despoiled or fragmentary to offer firm evidence of structure and layout, but the remains of four are consistent with the sparse descriptions of her Aventine temple.
 In each, a perimeter wall surrounds a dense compound of annexes, in which some rooms show possible use as dispensaries.
 The layout would have allowed the concealment of inner cults or mysteries from non-initiates.
 There is evidence that at least some remained in use to the 4th century AD as cultic healing centres.